After writers send their work out to be critiqued, it can feel as if forever stands in front of them.

 - Playing with pets

-Basically, distracting their minds help forever be just a little shorter.
+Distracting minds help forever be a little shorter.

 Do you have any other distractions that help you in these situations?
 Leave a comment below!